-The Washington Tailored Support for Older Adults (TSOA) is a program for seniors who are “at risk” of requiring Medicaid for long-term care services (for example nursing home care).
-This program’s goal is to prevent nursing home placement by helping seniors to continue to live in their homes or the home of a family member.
-Therefore, a variety of long-term care services and benefits are available that help promote independence for seniors who live alone, as well as services to assist unpaid family caregivers in caring for their loved ones.
-These benefits may include adult day care, respite care, durable medical equipment, personal care assistance, and more.
+The Washington Tailored Support for Older Adults (TSOA) is a program for seniors who are at risk of requiring Medicaid for long-term care services (for example, nursing home care).
+This program’s goal is to prevent nursing home placement by helping seniors to continue living in their homes or the home of a family member.

 As the Tailored Support for Older Adults program provides assistance for both Washington resident caregivers and seniors without caregivers, there are age requirements for both caregivers and care recipients.
 The care recipient must be at least 55 years of age, and the caregiver must be at least 18 years of age.

-The care recipient must require assistance with some Activities of Daily Living, abbreviated as ADLs, and includes tasks such as bathing, dressing / undressing, transferring, walking, etc. In addition, their care need must be equivalent to that which is provided in a nursing home facility.
+The care recipient must require assistance with some Activities of Daily Living, abbreviated as ADLs, which include tasks such as bathing, dressing / undressing, transferring, walking, etc. In addition, their care needs must be equivalent to that which is provided in a nursing home facility.
 However, care recipients must live in a home setting, such as their own home or the home of a family member or friend.

-The Tailored Support for Older Adults program provides up to $594 / month in assistance, as of 2019, and may include the following benefits and services:
+The Tailored Support for Older Adults program provides up to $743 a month in assistance, as of 2023, and may include the following benefits and services:

-Via TSOA, personal care assistance and nurse delegation, such as medication administration and testing of blood glucose levels, in place of respite care, is available for seniors who do not have an unpaid caregiver.
+Via TSOA, personal care assistance and nurse delegation, such as medication administration and testing of blood glucose levels, is available for seniors who do not have an unpaid caregiver.

-Additional information about the Tailored Supports for Older Adults program can be found in this downloadable brochure.
-More information can also be found on Washington’s Department of Social Health Services’ website.
+Additional information about the Tailored Supports for Older Adults program can be found on Washington’s Department of Social Health Services’ website and on the Community Living Connections website.
 To apply for TSOA, one should contact their local Community Living Connections office.
-Contact information by county can be found here or one can call 855-567-0252.
+Contact information by county can be found here, or one can call 855-567-0252.